-Over three decades after he missed out on the Board exams as a student, the 51-year-old laundry man would spend the day ironing clothes and then burn the midnight oil studying at night; he scored 66% and his daughter 89%
+Over three decades after he missed out on exams as a student, the 51-yr-old would spend the day ironing clothes and then burn the midnight oil studying at night; he scored 66% and his daughter 89%

 Unable to appear for the SSC exams while he was a student 35 years ago, a 51-year-old finally decided to tackle the unfinished task this year, the very year his daughter was appearing for the same exam.
 Both emerged with flying colours, with the father scoring 66 per cent and his daughter notching 89 per cent.

 SSC results: 4 success stories in Mumbai that beat all odds

 Shah Mohammad Shaikh and his daughter Mehek celebrate their success in the SSC exams this year

 Shah Mohammad Shaikh and his daughter, Mehek (15), live in the slums at Parksite, Vikhroli, where he also works as a laundry man, ironing clothes for a living.
 Shah has lived in the area all his life, and was a Std X student at Parksite Municipal Secondary Urdu Medium School in 1979-80.
 However, that year he couldn’t appear for the Board exams due to some family problems.